 And to all the rock bands in Kenya it is been an honour that I cannot repay for giving me the opportunity to be your voice.
 To our friends in the African scene M4A, AudioInferno and African Metal may the light continue shining on you.
 To our friends in the larger globe, promoters and labels that we’ve been blessed to work with all I can say is that the pleasure is all mine.

 But as is the way of the world, all good things must come to an end.
 After a lot of soul searching I have decided to pull curtains on this writing project.
 The joy that came with putting out these columns have sadly left the cages of my heart and the breaks have done little to put back the wind in my sails.
 Granted no single day on earth is a bed of roses but I cannot let sorrow sour what has been one of the greatest pleasures of my life.
 I can no longer cope with keeping abreast and appraising the goings on of the scene.

 The world has changed and so must we.
-I will continue to write in other spheres and my involvement will continue in the scene but for now Heavy and the Beast must bid you all adieu.
-In our parting, I know that this blog has achieved more than I ever dreamed it would achieve, and my heart goes out to all those continuing the good fight.
+I will continue to write in other spheres and my involvement will continue in the scene but for now as the founder of Heavy and the Beast I must bid you all adieu.
+In my parting, I know that this blog has achieved more than I ever dreamed it would achieve, and my heart goes out to all those continuing the good fight.

 “It is a far, far better thing that I do than I have ever done; it is a far, far better rest that I go to than I have ever known.”Charles Dickens in A Tale of Two Cities